 Types of Conditions

-Using the Request Type Condition allows you to restrict which types of Requests an Approval Group will be responsible for.
-If a Request Type Condition is not selected, the group will be responsible for any, or all, Request Type(s) by default.
+The Request Type Condition allows you to select which Request types to route to an approval group.
+If a Request Type Condition is not selected, the group will be responsible for all Request types.

 Similar to the Request Type, if a Department Condition is not selected, the Approval Group would apply to any or all, Department(s).